jrodriguezjr/beedoc/en-US/intro/contributing.md

 sort: 1
 ---

-# Contributing to beego
+# Contributing to Beego

 ## Introduction
-beego is a free and open source software, which means that anyone can make contributions to the development and progress. beego's source code is hosted on github, github provides a very easy way to fork the project and merge your contribution.
+Beego is free and open source software, which means that anyone can contribute to its development and progress.
+Beego's source code is hosted on github.
+Github provides a very easy way to fork the project and merge your contribution.

-## Pull Requests
+## Pull Requests\

+### Things to know
-A pull request process for new features and bug are not the same.
-When you launch a new feature of the pull request before, you should first create a `[the Proposal] ` title issue.
-The proposal should describe this new feature, as well as the realization method.
-Proposal will be review, could be adopted, are also likely to be rejected.
-When a proposal is adopted, will create an implementation of the new features of the pull request.
-Not follow the guidelines of the pull request will be shut down immediately.
+A pull request process for new features and bugs are not the same.
+When you launch a new feature you should first create a `[the Proposal] ` title issue, prior to creating a pull request.
+The proposal should describe this new feature, as well a documention of the proposed implementaiton.
+Proposals will be reviewed, and may or may not be adopted.
+When a proposal is adopted, we will create an implementation of the new features of the pull request.
+Please note, not following these steps/guidelines may more than likely result in rejection of your proposal.

+### Bugs
-For bug create Pull requests do not need to create suggested that issue.
+For bugs, please submit a pull request.
+There is no need to create and issue.
 If you have a solution to the bug, please describe in detail your solution.

-To increase and modification of document can also be submitted to making on [beedoc](https://github.com/beego/beedoc)。
+To encouracge faster modification of documentation, please know that you can also be submit your changes directly on [beedoc](https://github.com/beego/beedoc)。

-Submit new features
+### Submit new features

-If you want beego in some new features, you can create an issue with [Request] title.
+If you want to intergrate some new features into Beego, you can create an issue with [Request] title.
 The proposal will be reviewed by the core contributors.

+### Beego Development Workflow
-Now beego adopts gitflow way of development, so the existing all development is on the develop branch, so all the pull request please send to develop branch.
+Now Beego adopts gitflow way of development, so the existing all development is on the develop branch, so all the pull request please send to develop branch.